 Expensify makes reimbursing expense reports quick and easy.
 Companies can reimburse expense reports within Expensify with ACH Direct Deposit.

-This is only available to companies on the Team and Corporate policies.
+ACH reimbursement is only available to users on company policies.

 - Expensify cannot process reimbursement for any single report over $20,000.

-- Company administrators won’t be able to reimburse expense reports via ACH unless the employee has added a deposit account, and the company has added and validated a withdrawal account.
+- Company admins won’t be able to reimburse expense reports via ACH unless the employee has added a deposit account, and the company has added and validated a withdrawal account.